fallen-icarus/cardano-swaps/README.md

 1. The currency symbol (policy id)
 2. The token name

-All beacons used by `cardano-swaps` have the same policy id.
+All beacons used by Cardano-Swaps have the same policy id.
 The token name is how the trading pair information is captured.

 A naive approach would be to use the token names of the trading pair, like "AGIX/ADA", the beacon token name.
 However, two different native tokens can technically have the same token names.
 For example, imagine you had the following native tokens: